-‘WandaVision’ Writer Says A Lot Of Fan Theories Have The Right Idea, Mentions Mephisto
+'WandaVision' Writer Says A Lot Of Fan Theories Have The Right Idea, Mentions Mephisto

 As more and more fan theories begin to develop, the fandom becomes closer to figuring out the specifics behind what is happening in Westview and why.
 WandaVision head writer Jac Schaeffer recently caught up with SYFY WIRE to talk about all the speculation regarding the show and how excited she is that viewers are embracing it.

-Schaeffer admitted that she was worried about the MCU series, seeing as it was the most unique production Marvel Studios had ever developed.
-She went on to explain that the week-by-week basis of WandaVision was nerve-wracking as MCU fans have been used to getting all their content within a few hours at one sitting.
+Schaeffer admitted she was worried about the MCU series, seeing as it was the most unique production Marvel Studios had ever developed.
+She went on to explain that the week-by-week basis of WandaVision was nerve-wracking, as MCU fans have been used to getting all their content within a few hours at one sitting.
 WandaVision spans over nine episodes for an eight-week run, but the fandom has been surprisingly patient with its format.
 The series has been welcomed with open arms and fans are loving what they are seeing so far.

 Schaeffer then went on to say a lot of her anxieties were eased thanks to Marvel Studios head Kevin Feige.